Facebook Pixel

 Please remember that this information is not legal advice.
 It should not replace legal advice.
 If you require legal advice, please contact Lawpoint.

-The court only needs to be satisfied that the marriage has broken down irretrievably.
 In other words, if the court is satisfied that there is no chance that the parties will reconcile and the parties have been genuinely separated for 12 months, the divorce will be granted.

-Fault is generally not something the law considers when determining a property settlement or parenting issues.
-You will not get more of the asset pool because your spouse cheated on you.
-However, in some cases, “fault” can be relevant to what orders the court makes.
+However, in some cases, your divorce lawyer might find “fault” to be relevant to what orders the court makes.
 For example, if separation has been caused by domestic violence, that will certainly be a relevant factor in determining what is in the best interests of the children when making parenting orders.

 Why choose Lawpoint?